PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 and the rest should happen automatically.

-The plugin POSTs to `/tinymce_assets` by default, which is currently not configurable.
+The plugin POSTs to `/tinymce_assets` by default, which is currently not configurable ([issue #3](https://github.com/PerfectlyNormal/tinymce-rails-imageupload/issues/3)).
 Set it up using something similar in `routes.rb`

     post '/tinymce_assets' => 'tinymce_assets#create'